for Liberal Studies (History) - BA (Hons) with Integrated Foundation

-A survey of aspects of the political, social and cultural history of Western Europe in the classical and mediaeval periods.
-This will include discussion of Athenian democracy and the Roman Republic; classical art and architecture; epic, drama and philosophy; classical slavery and mediaeval feudalism; the rise of Christianity and Islam; mediaeval art and architecture; university cities and mercantile towns; Renaissance and New Learning.
+A survey of aspects of the political, social and cultural history of Western Europe in the classical and medieval periods.
+This will include discussion of Athenian democracy and the Roman Republic, classical art and architecture, epic drama and philosophy, classical slavery and mediaeval feudalism, the rise of Christianity and Islam, medieval art and architecture, university cities and mercantile towns and Renaissance and New Learning.

 The course will cover the skills and ideas that we need to use as historians.
 We will survey a range of ‘primary evidence’ – the building blocks of history.
 The range of evidence will include official documents, private letters, paintings, oral history and literature.
 We will also study how historians have written history, beginning with Greek historians such as Herodotus and continuing into the twenty-first century, looking at theories and approaches such as Marxism, the French Annales school, post-colonial history… And we will brush up our historical skills: how do you use footnotes, how to write a bibliography, how to research historical literature online and how to handle numerical data.